Jean7340/customer-growth-analytics/README.md

        width="900">
 </p>

-### Customer Response Prediction
+### 3 · Customer Response Prediction

-A bank wanted to improve the efficiency of its telemarketing campaigns by identifying customers who were most likely to subscribe to a term deposit.
-Using historical campaign data, I developed a predictive targeting model that ranked customers by their likelihood of responding and translated model predictions into a practical targeting strategy.
-By prioritizing high-propensity customers instead of contacting everyone, the analysis demonstrated how predictive analytics can improve campaign efficiency and marketing resource allocation.
+A bank wanted to improve the efficiency of its telemarketing campaigns.
+Using 41,188 historical campaign records, I built a logistic regression model to rank customers by their likelihood of subscribing to a term deposit — after first removing a data-leakage variable (call duration) that would not be known at decision time.
+The top prediction decile achieved a **38% actual response rate versus 3% in the bottom decile**, and a targeting simulation showed that contacting the top-ranked 2,000 customers would generate **2.3× more responses (488 vs. 212)** than random selection at the same outreach budget.

 <p align="center">
   <img src="figures/campaign_targeting_simulation.png"